LucasG234/Parstagram/README.md

   - [ ] Tapping on a post's username or profile photo goes to that user's profile page
   - [ ] User Profile shows posts in a grid view
 - [x] User can comment on a post and see all comments for each post in the post details screen.
-- [x] User can like a post and see number of likes for each post in the post details screen.
+- [x] User can like a post
+    - [ ] User can see number of likes for each post in the post details screen.

 The following **additional** features are implemented: